 In recent years, the Company has grown significantly, principally through acquisitions, and expanded our international operations.
-Upon the closing of our acquisition of Scopus in the first quarter of 2009, we added 221 employees, most of whom are based in Israel.
-Upon the closing of the acquisition of Omneon in September 2010, we added 286 employees, most of whom are based in the U.S.
+Upon the closing of our acquisition of Scopus in 2009, we added 221 employees, most of whom are based in Israel.
+Upon the closing of the acquisition of Omneon in 2010, we added 286 employees, most of whom are based in the U.S.

-As of March 30, 2012, we have 449 employees in our international operations, representing approximately 39% of our worldwide workforce.
+As of March 29, 2013, we have 487 employees in our international operations, representing approximately 44% of our worldwide workforce.
 Our ability to manage our business effectively in the future, including with respect to any future growth, the integration of recent and any future acquisitions, and the breadth of our international operations, will require us to train, motivate and manage our employees successfully, to attract and integrate new employees into our overall operations, to retain key employees and to continue to improve our operational, financial and management systems.
 There can be no assurances that we will be successful in any of those regards, and our failure to effectively manage our operations could have a material and adverse effect on our business, operating results, cash flows and financial condition.

-Our failure to adequately protect our proprietary rights may adversely affect us.
+Our failure to adequately protect our proprietary rights and data may adversely affect us.

-At March 30, 2012, we held 59 issued U.S. patents and 20 issued foreign patents, and have a number of patent applications pending.
+At March 29, 2013, we held 49 issued U.S. patents and 14 issued foreign patents (reduced from prior periods as a result of the disposition of our cable access HFC business), and have a number of patent applications pending.
 Although we attempt to protect our intellectual property rights through patents, trademarks, copyrights, licensing arrangements, maintaining certain technology as trade secrets and other measures, we can give no assurances that any patent, trademark, copyright or other intellectual property rights owned by us will not be invalidated, circumvented or challenged, that such intellectual property rights will provide competitive advantages to us, or that any of our pending or future patent applications will be issued with the scope of the claims sought by us, if at all.
 We can give no assurances that others will not develop technologies that are similar or superior to our technologies, duplicate our technologies or design around the patents that we own.
 In addition, effective patent, copyright and trade secret protection may be unavailable or limited in certain foreign countries in which we do business or may do business in the future.